Decision Guide

 Compare the Three Workflows

-Each workflow is built around a specific risk scenario.
-Choose accordingly.
+Each workflow is engineered around a specific risk scenario.
+Select the one that aligns with your operational exposure.

 Immediate Payment

-Full payment completed before the shipment begins.
-Funds transferred and settled prior to loading.
+Full settlement completed before dispatch.
+Funds are transferred and cleared prior to loading—eliminating counterparty risk entirely.

 Best For